Boost Your Business!

 Bernard:

-Now, remember we train our digital marketers and our project managers, one of the things we try to teach them, we try to teach them as many SEO metrics as we can.
-Because, you know, we want them to be top notch, spear head, aces.
-We want them to be at the top 10% of the industry.
-But in spite of the fact that we teach them that we also let them listen to the recordings of the more tenured employees, of the more tenured salespeople.
+We want them to be top-notch, spearheads, and aces.
+We want them to be in the top 10% of the industry.
+But even though we teach them, we also let them listen to the recordings of the more tenured employees of the more tenured salespeople.

 William: